 Also, some factors increase dementia risk including hypertension and sedentary behaviour.
 Knowing through groups tend to develop dementia is helping scientists and clinicians to recognize and treat additional risk factors.

 One of the earliest dementia symptoms is memory loss; however, with age, many people experience cognitive decline, and that doesn’t necessarily progress to dementia.

 As a result, memory loss alone is not a reliable way to predict the risk of dementia.

 Several studies have concluded that risk of dementia may also be predicted by slower walking speed, or slow gait.
 Overall, however, the effect size seems to be quite small and gait speed alone is no useful diagnostic tool.

-Another study concluded that the most at risk of developing dementia was for individuals whose memory and gait pace decreased together.
+Another study concluded that the individuals most at risk of developing dementia were those whose memory and gait rate decreased together.
 But since this study included a relatively small group of individuals, all of whom had been admitted to geriatric clinics, it is not clear if the results are applicable to the general population.

 With these findings in mind, a group of researchers set out to understand whether decreasing memory and walking speed, taken together, could be linked to increased risk of dementia.

 If their theory was correct, this so-called dual decline could become a useful way to predict those at the greatest possible risk.